 When was British Marmite Invented?

-British Marmite is older than Vegemite.
+British Marmite is older than Vegemite by two decades.

 British Marmite was first sold in 1902, so pre-dates Vegemite by 20 years.
 Marmite came into being because of beer production.
 Brewer’s yeast was in abundance and a German by the name of Justus Von Liebig developed the savoury spread for sale.
 Marmite was made by the Marmite Food Company back then in Burton on Trent, now it is produced by Marmite Limited and owned by Uniliver. (source).
 Unilever is a British multinational company.